 An online course has many advantages for students.
 Flexibility of course delivery is a key benefit because there is no requirement to travel to campus, and students can set their own study schedules.
 KPU has been delivering high quality online courses for many years where instructors not only have expertise in their subject areas but are also experienced and trained in online learning strategies.

 All KPU online courses are compliant with B.C. privacy law.

 For further information, visit KPU Online Learning.

-For help with online course planning, book an appointment with an ACA Academic Advisor.
+For help with online course planning, book an appointment with an Upgrading Advisor.